AllStarLink/Voter/VOTER_RTCM-firmware/build-files/README.md

 Add another GPS debug feature to help determine PPS polarity.
 GPS debug will now report if you have PPS configured (set to 0 or 1), but it doesn't see detect a PPS pulse.
 This is likely because you are using the wrong polarity.
 Also added entry to 98-status menu to show if the PPS is bad (and suggest checking polarity).
 If PPS is set to ignore, the status menu will show 0 anyways, since it is not used.

+Add another menu config option (82) to allow you to add an arbitrary number of seconds to this device's GPS time, in order to synchronize with the master.
+Different brands have different firmware bugs, and may not always come up with the right rime.
+This makes it easier to line those times up, as long as it is a consistent offset. ie. if you need to add 19.4 years, that would be 19.4 * 365 * 24 * 60 * 60 = 611798400 seconds.
+This is similar to the change proposed by Chuck Henderson (WB9UUS), except that it adds it to the main menu, and allows for an arbitrary amount of time, up to 25 years.